 The clinical importance of heartworms is amplified in cats because even a small number of heartworms are potentially life-threatening.
 Although live adult worms in the pulmonary arteries cause a local arteritis, some cats never manifest clinical signs.
-When signs are evident, they usually develop during two stages of the disease: 1) arrival of heartworms in the pulmonary vasculature and 2) death of adult heartworms.
+When signs are evident, they usually develop during two stages of the disease: 1) arrival of heartworms in the pulmonary vasculature and 2) death of adult heartworms (Dillon, 1998; McCall et al, 2008; Holmes et al, 1992).
 The first stage coincides with the arrival of immature adult worms in the pulmonary arteries and arterioles approximately 3 to 4 months post infection.
-These early signs are due to an acute vascular and parenchymal inflammatory response to the newly arriving worms and the subsequent death of most of these same worms.
-This initial phase is often misdiagnosed as asthma or allergic bronchitis but in actuality is part of a syndrome known as heartworm-associated respiratory disease (HARD).
-Clinical signs associated with this acute phase subside as the worms mature but demonstrable histopathologic lesions are evident even in those cats that clear the infection.
+These early signs are due to an acute vascular and parenchymal inflammatory response to the newly arriving worms and the subsequent death of most of these same worms (Dillon et al, 2007).
+This initial phase is often misdiagnosed as asthma or allergic bronchitis but in actuality is part of a syndrome known as heartworm-associated respiratory disease (HARD) (Nelson et al, 2007; Blagburn and Dillon, 2007).
+Clinical signs associated with this acute phase subside as the worms mature but demonstrable histopathologic lesions are evident even in those cats that clear the infection (Browne et al, 2005).
 The most notable microscopic lesion is occlusive medial hypertrophy of the small pulmonary arterioles (Figure 3), but other changes are also noted in the bronchi, bronchioles, alveoli (Figure 4), and pulmonary arteries.
-Once the pulmonary infection is established, evidence suggests that live heartworms are able to suppress immune function.
+Once the pulmonary infection is established, evidence suggests that live heartworms are able to suppress immune function (González-Miguel et al, 2010; Simón et al, 2001).
 This allows many cats to tolerate their infection without apparent ill effects-until the mature worms begin to die, which initiates the second stage of disease expression.
-The degenerating parasites result in pulmonary inflammation and thromboembolism, which often leads to fatal acute lung injury.
-Such reactions in cats can occur even in single-worm infections as the result of the death of that worm.
+The degenerating parasites result in pulmonary inflammation and thromboembolism, which often leads to fatal acute lung injury (Atkins et al, 2000; McCall et al, 2008).
+Such reactions in cats can occur even in single-worm infections as the result of the death of that worm (Dillon et al, 2008).
+It has also been shown that the death of pre-cardiac stages (L3 and L4) can lead to smooth muscle hypertrophy of pulmonary arterioles and increases in pulmonary interstitial myofibrocytes.
+Cats that are on heartworm preventive prior to infection, however, did not exhibit any significant pathologic changes.